 Making friends with other hikers in the group.

 Organized tours don’t have to be walking; there are many other options when it comes to exploring this beautiful country.
-Horseback riding tours are very popular, especially as Icelandic horses are a unique and special breed.
+Riding Icelandic horses is a very popular activity, especially as Icelandic horses are a unique and special breed.
 If you’re less of an animal person, then maybe try a bike tour of Iceland.

 Put Your Best Foot Forward